ronrothjr/dreamcraft-bot/README.md

 This Command Line Interface (CLI) allows users to:

-Get help with condensed instructions.
+* Get help with condensed instructions.
-Create characters, aspects (that you can treat as characters), stunts, stress, consequences, and conditions.
+* Create characters, aspects (that you can treat as characters), stunts, stress, consequences, and conditions.
-Create scenes, scenarios, and arcs (all of which can be treated as characters).
+* Create scenes, scenarios, and arcs (all of which can be treated as characters).
-Manage contests, challenges, and conflicts within scenes, sessions, and arcs.
+* **COMING SOON** Manage contests, challenges, and conflicts within scenes, sessions, and arcs.
-Record narrative elements to read back and view them within the context of their scenes.
+* **COMING SOON** Record narrative elements to read back and view them within the context of their scenes.
-Return to a previous point in time to alter history on a new timeline
+* **COMING SOON** Return to a previous point in time to alter history on a new timeline

 # HELP COMMANDS